athensresearch/athens/CONTRIBUTING.md

 # Connecting your REPL

 - [ ] TODO: write this section for each editor (Cursive, CIDER, Calva, Fireplace, etc.)

+# Using re-frame-10x

+The right sidebar has [`re-frame-10x`](https://github.com/day8/re-frame-10x/tree/master/src/day8) developer tools.
+You can toggle it open and close with `ctrl-h`.

+This is useful for inspecting the state of re-frame apps.
+However, we are currently reducing usage on re-frame-10x because it doesn't work well with datascript ([#139](https://github.com/athensresearch/athens/issues/139)).

 # Running CI Scripts Locally